Supersymmetry and Nonreciprocity: Stochastic PDEs and Quantum Field Theory

 In accord with the intuition of Section \ref{Sec-magic-of-reciprocity}, the nonreciprocity is encoded in the non-gradient component of the force.
 For the general nonreciprocal SPDE, we write

 where $\delta^i$ is a shorthand for $\frac{\delta}{\delta\phi^i}$.
 Again it is sufficient that

 to have nonreciprocity.
-Just like the case of (\ref{Breaking-PS}), the MSR description of (\ref{SPDE-NR}) does not have Parisi-Soulars supersymmetry.
-However, we can again use (\ref{New-Regularization}) to obtain a supersymetric field theory for (\ref{SPDE-NR}).
+Just like the case of (\ref{Breaking-PS}), the MSR description of (\ref{SPDE-NR}) does not have Parisi-Sourlas supersymmetry.
+However, we can again use (\ref{New-Regularization}) to obtain a supersymmetric field theory for (\ref{SPDE-NR}).
 Using the superfields,

 and SUSY covariant derivative and supercharge

 As before $Q_\chi^2=-\partial_t$, $D_\chi^2=\partial_t$ and $\{Q_\chi,D_\chi\} = 0$.
 The supersymmetric quantum field theory dual to (\ref{SPDE-NR}) is given by